 Community Foundations: An Overview of Some Special Strengths

-- A long-term view: Because community foundations focus on building permanent endowments and support, they are able to tackle long-term community challenges as well as immediate ones;
+- A long-term view: Because community foundations focus on building legacy funds and support, they are able to tackle long-term community challenges as well as immediate ones;

-- Permanence: Gifts to a community foundation endowment are designed to meet community needs in perpetuity;
+- Permanence: Gifts to a community foundation are designed to meet community needs in perpetuity;

 - Community-based, personalized donor service: Community foundations are uniquely equipped to help individual donors meet their particular philanthropic goals by providing in-depth knowledge of community support opportunities and expertise in a wide range of flexible charitable giving options;